Coherence-gated quantum devices via real-time weak measurement: Introduction

 The key insight of this paper is that coherence certification at the moment of photon emission enables applications qualitatively inaccessible to conventional heralded sources: \begin{enumerate} \item A \emph{coherence-certified quantum random number generator} (QRNG) whose min-entropy per bit is bounded by Bloch-sphere geometry (Sec.~\ref{sec:qrng}). \item A \emph{coherence-certified, phase-tracked photon source} for quantum networks, with classical feedforward phase correction (Sec.~\ref{sec:qnet}). \end{enumerate} We further show how independent coherence certification at two nodes constrains the achievable entanglement quality under an idealized Bell-state measurement model, and discuss the assumptions required (Sec.~\ref{sec:entanglement}).

-In both primary applications, the estimator's fidelity to the true conditional state is not merely a numerical concern---it is a \emph{security and fidelity requirement}.
+In both primary applications, the estimator's fidelity to the true conditional state is not merely a numerical concern--it is a \emph{security and fidelity requirement}.
 This elevates the real-time estimation problem from a methods exercise to an application-critical component of the device, and motivates the systematic estimator benchmarking in Sec.~\ref{sec:estimators} and the pointwise overcertification analysis in Sec.~\ref{sec:pointwise}.

 The paper is organized as follows.
 Section~\ref{sec:protocol} describes the protocol and theoretical model.
 Section~\ref{sec:triad} establishes the measurement--coherence--drive self-consistency triad.
 Section~\ref{sec:qrng} develops the QRNG application, including a comparison with existing protocols.
 Sections~\ref{sec:qnet} and~\ref{sec:entanglement} develop quantum networking and entanglement distribution.
 Section~\ref{sec:certification} analyzes certification integrity and the geometric loophole from purity to coherence.
 Section~\ref{sec:pointwise} develops two complementary pointwise overcertification bounds and the composable security statement.
 Section~\ref{sec:estimators} presents the estimator hierarchy.
-Section~\ref{sec:analytical} derives the optimal assumed-efficiency formula.
+Section~\ref{sec:analytical} examines the assumed efficiency, distinguishing decision accuracy from overcertification.
 Section~\ref{sec:discussion} discusses hardware scaling and experimental prospects.
 Section~\ref{sec:conclusions} concludes the work.